Stan Robb

 Stanley Rankin Robb (September 19, 1899 – January 9, 1959) was an American football lineman and end who played one season in the National Football League (NFL) for the Canton Bulldogs.
-He played college football at Centre and West Virginia Wesleyan and also played for several other professional teams.
+A native of Pittsburgh, Pennsylvania, he attended Peabody High School and Mercersburg Academy, after which he played college football for the Centre Praying Colonels (1920) and West Virginia Wesleyan Bobcats (1921).
+Robb began his professional football career in 1922, splitting the year between the Holmesburg Athletic Club and Philadelphia Quakers.
+He played the 1923 season with the Clifton Heights Orange & Black before joining the Pottsville Maroons for their Anthracite League championship year in 1924.
+Robb joined the Canton Bulldogs, coached by his brother Harry, in 1926, playing what would be his only three games in the NFL while scoring one touchdown.
+He later returned to Clifton Heights to finish his career.

 Early life and education

-Robb was born on September 19, 1899, in Pittsburgh, Pennsylvania.
+Stanley Rankin Robb was born on September 19, 1899, in Pittsburgh, Pennsylvania.
 He attended Peabody High School where he played football as a tackle, being described as a "star" player.
-Robb also attended for a time Mercersburg Academy.
-Around 1917, he registered for World War I. After graduating from high school, he assisted in coaching the linemen at Peabody in 1918.
+Robb also attended Mercersburg Academy for a time.
+Around 1917, he enlisted in World War I. After graduating from high school, he assisted in coaching the linemen at Peabody in 1918.
 The following year, he was reported as having joined the football team at Penn State College, although a news article from 1920 said that he had played for The Kiski School that year, being a "star guard."

 Robb began playing college football for the Centre Praying Colonels in 1920, appearing as a right guard, left guard, and end.
 He appeared in a number of games for the team, including their match that season against the Harvard Crimson.
 In the 1920 season finale against TCU, he blocked a punt and returned it for a touchdown.
-Robb was known for his speed at end, with one newspaper writing that he "gained national repute as one of the fastest ends ever turned out of Centre College."
+Robb was known for his speed at end, with the Chester Times writing that he "gained national repute as one of the fastest ends ever turned out of Centre College."

 Robb left to play for the West Virginia Wesleyan football team in 1921.
 He had left the team by the 1922 season.

-In addition to playing football, Robb achieved "fame" for playing basketball and track and field with his schools.
-At Centre, he also participated in school minstrel productions.
+In addition to playing football, Robb also participated in basketball and track and field with his schools.
+At Centre, he also acted in school minstrel productions.